 Operations at the schools would be audible to neighbors and would be similar to existing conditions.
 Noise sources from elementary schools typically include student voices, school bells, building mechanical equipment, and regular vehicular traffic.
 Noise at the schools would be audible to neighbors.
 A slight increase in noise at the beginning and end of the school day and during lunch and recess periods typically occurs.
 Noise generally occurs during normal school operating hours (approximately 7:00 a.m. to 6:00 p.m.), although evening events would occasionally be held at the schools.
 Additional car and bus trips could increase noise to neighboring residents.

-Installation of new field lighting at Van Asselt Elementary School (Interim Site), Eckstein Middle School, Jane Addams Middle School, Boren K-8 School, Rainier Beach High School, Memorial Stadium, Denny Middle School/Chief Sealth High School (SWAC), Salmon Bay K-8 School, and Ingraham High School would also include limited areas of construction and increased construction noise for shorter time periods than for the increased capacity projects.
+Installation of new field lighting at Van Asselt Interim Site, Eckstein Middle School, Jane Addams Middle School, Boren K-8 School, Memorial Stadium, Denny Middle School/Chief Sealth High School (SWAC), Salmon Bay K-8 School, and Ingraham High School would also include limited areas of construction and increased construction noise for shorter time periods than for the increased capacity projects.
+New/relocated lighting is proposed for the practice field at Rainier Beach High School.

+New lighting would allow extended school use.
 Operational noise from community use of the fields could be noticeable to neighbors of the school.
 It is anticipated that the fields would be lit from dusk until a pre-set time for field lights to be turned off at 10 p.m.
-New lighting would allow extended school use.
-Project-level environmental analysis would be conducted for any schools selected for new lighting.
+A project-level environmental noise analysis would be conducted for any schools selected for new lighting.